You are here

 - Get tested for STIs regularly – this may include throat swabs for chlamydia and gonorrhea.
 If you are diagnosed with an STI, make sure that you and your partners are properly treated.

 - Make sure your hepatitis vaccines are up-to-date.
-Hepatitis A can be spread by the smallest amount of feces and hepatitis B can be spread through semen, vaginal and rectal fluids.
+Hepatitis A can be spread by a small amount of feces and hepatitis B can be spread through semen, vaginal and rectal fluids.
 There are vaccines available for both hepatitis A and B.

 San Francisco Sex Information - Information on cunnilingus

 San Francisco Sex Information - Information on fellatio (blow jobs)